What is Social Language? The words between hello and goodbye?

 These social communication and competency skills will develop on their own, especially if the autistic individual has language

-When an autistic person is non-verbal, there are many assumptions made with regard to competency.
+When an autistic person is non-verbal, there are many assumptions made about competency.
 Commonly, the assumption is made that because an autistic person cannot speak, they are unable to understand language (receptive language, the ability to understand spoken or written language).
 Therefore, the non-verbal autist receives limited instruction in the acquisition of language

 Once the behaviors are quashed, the social communication and competency will evolve independently